 There might be overlap, in terms of what content the two demographics consume – but you’ll get the best ROI on your content if it caters to just one demographic.

 This is because people like to consume content that’s relevant to them.
 But, it’s also because different ‘levels’ within a company consume different types of content.

 Download this quick how to guide to combine LinkedIn and content marketing to generate leads that are incredible.

 Even though it relates to using Sponsored Updates, the graphic below, signals exactly how your content approach changes, depending on the job title that you’re targeting.

 Essentially, you can have content covering the same topic, but repackage it to influence difference individuals at different levels in the company.

-As you can see, the graphic signals changes in approach, because audience goals vary –
+As you can see, the graphic signals changes in approach, because potential customer and audience goals vary –

 - People on lower levels are generally after tactical information.